 When people don’t engage with technology constantly, they report lower stress levels than “constant checkers”, the APA says.

-When you spend less time on devices, you are also more likely to take part in more physical exercise and sleep better, which can further help to reduce stress.
+And, when you spend less time on devices, you are also more likely to take part in physical activity, and sleep better – which can reduce stress levels even more.

 You can take a step back from social media by:

-Being immersed in a context where you can have an impact on real global issues such as gender inequality or wildlife conservation can put into perspective the kind of content we often consume on social media.
+And sinking into a setting abroad, where you can have an impact on real global issues such as gender inequality or wildlife conservation, can put the kind of content we often consume on social media into perspective.

-GVI has a number of wildlife and diving programs based in more remote regions of the world, with little to no internet signal.
+GVI has a number of wildlife and marine programs based in more secluded regions of the world.

-For example, as a Seychelles diving volunteer, you could live on the islands of Mahe or Curieuse, learning how to identify and research corals as you disconnect.
+For example, as a Seychelles diving volunteer, you could live on the island of Mahe, learning how to identify and research corals as you disconnect.